 What is the Proof of Concept in Software Development?

 Ok, let’s start with PoC meaning.

 Proof of Concept is a general approach that involves testing a certain assumption in order to obtain confirmation that the idea is feasible, viable and applicable in practice.
 In other words, it shows whether the software product or its separate function is suitable for solving a particular business problem.

-Specifically within start-ups, this document is used to convince interested parties (investors, co-founders) that the idea you are going to implement has actual value and real-life impact.
+Specifically, within start-ups, this document is used to convince interested stakeholders (investors, co-founders) that the idea you are going to implement has actual value and real-life impact.